 ratha yatra

-This is a festival of chariots that is celebrated as an event dedicated to Lord Jagannath.
+This festival of chariots is celebrated as an event dedicated to Lord Jagannath.
 People assemble at the famous Puri Jagannath Temple in the Indian state of Odisha.
 The idols of Goddess Subhadra, Lord Jagannath, and Lord Balabhadra are placed on a chariot and taken out for the procession.

 Significance: It is celebrated to pay reverence to the Lord Jagannath